Mackenzie–Papineau Battalion: Legacy and commemoration

 A statue to the Mackenzie–Papineau Battalion was unveiled February 12, 2000 in Victoria, British Columbia.

 Another monument was erected in Ottawa's Green Island Park in 2001.
 This project was also organized and funded by Veterans and Friends of the Mackenzie–Papineau Battalion.
 The monument lists the names of 1,547 Canadian volunteers, which includes all Canadians who served in the Mac-Paps or other battalions, plus those who served in the medical, communications, transportation, and translation corps.
 The monument was designed by architect Oryst Sawchuk of Sudbury, selected in a juried competition by the organizers.
 It shows a figure of Prometheus raising his arm towards the Sun, cut out of a 5 m sheet of steel.
 A memorial wall is inscribed with volunteers' names.

-Dr. Norman Bethune, a key developer of mobile army medical units for the Republican side, is one of the few Canadians to be officially recognized for his service in Spain.
+Dr. Norman Bethune, a key developer of mobile army medical units for the Republican side, is one of the few Canadians to be officially recognized for his service in Spain, although he did not serve in the battalion itself.

-The Canadian folk band, Hudson Valley Sally, recorded a song entitled "The Mackenzie-Papineau Brigade" (note: it should be "Battalion").
+The Canadian folk band, Hudson Valley Sally, recorded a song entitled "The Mackenzie-Papineau Brigade" ("Battalion" would be correct).
 The song details the adventures of the Mac-Paps and their fight in Spain.